-During the fiscal year ended March 31, 2013, 69% of the Corporation's sales (compared to 73% for the preceding year) were made outside Canada, including 64% in the U.S. Accordingly, the majority of sales made outside Canada are in U.S. currency.
+During the fiscal year ended March 31, 2014, 71 % of the Corporation's sales (compared to 69% for the preceding year) were made outside Canada, including 62 % in the U.S. Accordingly, the majority of sales made outside Canada are in U.S. currency.
 Management made every effort to hedge against the risks associated with U.S. exchange rates with forward foreign exchange contracts.

-As at March 31, 2013, the Corporation had forward foreign exchange contracts totalling US\$123.5 million at a weighted-average rate of 1.0325 (Canadian dollar over U.S. dollar, "cad/usd") (US\$145.3 million at a weighted-average rate of 1.0620 cad/usd as at March 31, 2012) maturing over the next three fiscal years, with the majority maturing over the next two fiscal years.
+As at March 31, 2014, the Corporation had forward foreign exchange contracts totalling US\$127.4 million at a weighted-average rate of 1.0628 (Canadian dollar over U.S. dollar, "cad/usd") (US\$123.5 million at a weighted-average rate of 1.0325 cad/usd as at March 31, 2013) with the majority maturing over the next two fiscal years.